The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 Toothache

-Root canal filling, removal and cleaning procedures
+Root canal filling, extraction and cleaning procedures

-Trauma, piercing or surgery on the cheek
+Trauma, piercing or surgery to the cheek

 Mumps and swollen parotid glands